UAV Radial Menu

 Arm/Disarm

-Motor initialization and startup command.
+Command for initializing and starting the motors.
 After activation, the drone enters a flight-ready state.

 Following type

-Opens the target tracking algorithm settings (interception type).
-Various behavior models are available — for example, direct pursuit, lead interception, or flight to specified coordinates.
+Opens settings for the target tracking algorithm (interception type).
+Different behavior models are available — for example, direct pursuit, interception with lead, or flight along predefined coordinates.

 Navigation type